-Other modalities such as psychotherapy, behavioral therapy and educating patient and family about various coping strategies are also considered.
-Evaluation for depression and timely management is important.
-Stroke patients with central post-stroke pain should be enrolled for rehabilitation and management of other co-morbidities.
+Other modalities, such as psychotherapy, behavioral therapy, and educating patients and family about various coping strategies, are also considered.
+Evaluation for depression and timely management is important. patients with stroke with central post-stroke pain should be enrolled for rehabilitation and management of other co-morbidities.

 Central post-stroke pain is a persistent pain and may be life-long.

 The management of central post-stroke pain requires an interprofessional approach and includes various pharmacological (antidepressants, anticonvulsants, N-methyl D-aspartate receptor antagonists, and miscellaneous therapies) and non-pharmacological options.
 A pain consult should be obtained.
 Nurses, pharmacists, and physicians should refrain from empirically prescribing opiates as they do more harm than good.
 The pharmacist should educate the patient and caregiver on the potential adverse effects of drugs; when not well tolerated, other nonpharmacological methods of pain control should be sought.
 Pain and neuroscience nurses are instrumental in patient and family education, patient monitoring, and facilitating communication between team members.
 [Level 5]